9 Things to Consider When Choosing the Right Web Development AgencyUpdated April 19, 2022

 A website development team on the other hand, has the ability to have each team member working in the area that they are best suited for based on their skills and background.
 This means that the person who is skilled in computer programming, isn’t writing the content for the website and the person who is best at web design isn’t the same person as the marketing manager.

-Under our expert direction, each piece of a project is developed by an expert in their respective field, giving us the ability to produce high quality websites that have been designed by a talented web designer, programmed by an experienced web developer and the content is written by highly skilled seo copywriters.
+Under our expert direction, each piece of a project is developed by an expert in their respective field, giving us the ability to produce high quality websites that have been designed by a talented web designer, programmed by an experienced web developer and the content is written by highly skilled search engine optimization copywriters.

 Responsive Design – The term responsive design simply means that the website responds and configures itself to work on whatever browser or device the end user is visiting the website from.
 A good responsive design will allow all the important functions of your website to be easily accessible on desktop computers, laptops, tablets and even smart phones.

 If you visit a website from your smartphone and need to scroll and zoom just to see all the content, this is a good indication that the website has not been developed to be responsive.
 Any website built after 2014 should be responsive or mobile-friendly since about half of your website visitors might be using a mobile device of some kind.